HankB/polana-ansible/README.md

 ## Status

+**Problems!** See issue #1.
+I've been all over the map with this and while trying to sort the issue with disappearing containers, have encountered issues with the OS seeming to lose connection with the SSD.
+This is not ready for use.

 * `Read device information` results in `"ssd_info.stdout_lines": "VARIABLE IS NOT DEFINED!"` (At present not needed)
 * Playbooks as presently coded are working for a Pi 4B/8GB.
 There is room for improvement.